Jovem Pan: 2020s

 It was described in 2021 as Brazil's largest conservative radio station.

-In 27 October 2021, the Joven Pan Group launched a pay-tv news channel.
+On 27 October 2021, the Joven Pan Group launched a pay-TV news channel.

 Jovem Pan News has been described as practicing partisan reporting in favor of the Republican Party, the Jair Bolsonaro administration, and conservative causes.

+Acquisition of 50% of Rede Mais Família

+On July 14, 2026, the column by Flávio Ricco and Luiz Henrique Oliveira on the LeoDias news portal reported that Grupo Jovem Pan was in the process of acquiring a 50% stake in the operations of Rede Mais Família, a broadcaster owned by businessman Rinaldi Faria, a former consultant and artistic and programming superintendent at SBT.
+The negotiations, which had been kept confidential for months, represent a strategic step toward transforming Jovem Pan into a nationwide over-the-air television network.